-- Provision for doctor's surgery is confused. - Poor retail offer. - Lack of a village centre. - Lack of parking for shops. - Some space needed for community use / recreation facilities. - Increased parking. - Modernise existing facilities around the cricket ground, park and water park or potentially relocate? - A central recreation / school / retail / community facility is achievable.

-Transport and Infrastructure Theme

-- Parking in central locations is restricted for retail and the station. - Congestion within the village and on Morton Palms roundabout, A67 and Sadberg Road. - Maintenance is required on hedges at the junction of Sadberge Road / A67 - DBC highways to action. - Road surfaces are generally poor. - Speeding through village. - Dispersed development results in a significant walk to facilities. - Safe walking routes to schools are important and should be given further consideration.
-This links with school placement criteria. - Sewage capacity (particularly around Middleton Lane), broadband and mobile phone coverage poor. - Bus service requires improvement, expensive and inefficient due to route. - Bridal way needs improving to be used all year round.
+Provision for doctor's surgery is confused.
+Poor retail offer.
+Lack of a village centre.
+Lack of parking for shops.
+Some space needed for community use / recreation facilities.
+Transport and Infrastructure Theme Issues Parking in central locations is restricted for retail and the station.
+Congestion within the village and on Increased parking.
+Modernise existing facilities around the cricket ground, park and water park or potentially relocate?
+A central recreation / school / retail / community facility is achievable.
+Opportunities Improve parking provision.
+Create safe walking routes and improve signage Morton Palms roundabout, A67 and Sadberg Road.
+Maintenance is required on hedges at the junction of Sadberge Road / A67 - DBC highways to action.
+Road surfaces are generally poor.
+Speeding through village.
+Dispersed development results in a significant walk to facilities.
+Safe walking routes to schools are important and should be given further consideration.
+This links with school placement criteria.
+Sewage capacity (particularly around Middleton Lane), broadband and mobile phone coverage poor.
+Bus service requires improvement, expensive and inefficient due to route.
+Bridal way needs improving to be used all year round. signage.
+Opportunities to improve and create links with the existing bridal way.
+Promotion of historic rail route.
+Improved bus service (with potential for developers to fund).
+Improve bus links to Yarm.
+Build in appropriate utility capacity.
+Opportunities Loss of village feel due to previous and current development.
+Do not want an "Ingelby Barwick" form of development.
+Create an improved retail and open space / recreation centre.
+Retail focus around the existing centre and station and recreation around the reservoirs.